 The company was founded in 2010 by the trainer Markus Kaustell.
-Besides him, Vaikutusverstas has employed a dozen freelancers.
+Besides him, Vaikutusverstas has employed a dozen freelancers over the years.
 The goal is to build a more flexible and compassionate environment, starting from everyday practice.
 Even a small experience of success can be a spark that ignites impact for years to come!

 That’s where we come in.

 About the trainer

-Markus started with performing arts in his early teenage years of his life within theater and music.
+Markus started with performing arts in his early teenage years with theater and music.
 Since then he’s been constantly up on the stage, in front of people, getting more and more comfortable with thinking on his feet.
 He was introduced to improv in 2010 and immediately fell in love with the freeing, open-minded and agreeing world of improvisation.

 Through improv he’s learned to be more relaxed and focused as a performer, more confident as a human being, and on top of that, gained a limitless amount of laughter and happiness in his life.

 The trainings are given to both corporate and private organisations.
 Business trainings usually handle topics like performance skills, flexibility, teaming up, confidence, interaction skills and well-being at work.